All posts tagged with deployment

 Before Rails 5, the default web server that you get when you run $ rails server is...

-Developers want to spend less time setting up applications and start working with the code sooner.
-Setting up applications is error-prone, time consuming and interruptive to the development flow.
-Often, there are several steps to go from your code or other samples and templates that you find in repositories online, to a running application that you can continue to work on.
+Developers want to spend less time setting up applications so they can start working with the code sooner.
+Setting up applications is error-prone, time-consuming, and interruptive to the development flow.
+Often, there are several steps to go from your code to a running application that you can continue to work on.
+Enter the app.json application manifest, which allows developers to automate complex set-up processes and deploy to Heroku faster.

-Today, we are excited to introduce the app.json manifest. app.json enables developers to define their applications' details, setup configurations and runtime environments in a structured way.
-Instead of providing step-by-step instructions, you can now add app.json files to your applications' source code.
-You...
+The Heroku app.json manifest enables developers to define their applications' details, setup configurations and runtime environments in a structured way.
+Instead of providing step-by-step instructions, you can add an app.json application manifest...

 Buildpacks icon